Castanea mollissima aka Chinese Chestnut

 Chinese Chestnut, Chinese Hairy Chestnut, Chinese Castanea

-How to care for Chinese Chestnut
+How difficult is it to take care of Chinese Chestnut

 Chinese Chestnut presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.